Air Defense

 Variants

 The 5P85SM sits between the earlier S-300PS 5P85S/D launchers and later export or S-400 launcher lines.
-Sources use 5P85SM for the S-300PM self-propelled launcher and 5P85SE / 5P85SE2 for closely related export or later-family configurations.
+Sources use 5P85SM for the S-300PM self-propelled launcher, 5P85SE for closely related S-300PMU-series export launchers, and 5P85SE2 or 5P85SM2-01 for later adjacent configurations rather than exact proof of every 5P85SM loss claim.

 VariantConfigurationDesignation notes